kthornbloom/Monthly/README.md

 - First of all... you sound like you need to chill out.
 Secondly, this calendar isn't meant to do everything under the sun, but rather be a simple solution to most calendar related problems.
 Maybe check out <a href="http://fullcalendar.io/">Fullcalendar</a>

 ##Changelog

+v 2.0.5 - Dropped flexbox 😞 in favor of display:table-cell to support 💩💩IE9💩💩

 v 2.0.4 - Added more vendor prefixes to support older versions of iOS